mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 If my **dead** name is relevant, just make sure you aren't outing me.
 You might not notice,
-but even when they are well-meaning people treat me differently once I've been outed.
+but even when they are well-meaning, people treat me differently once I've been outed.
 If they're not well meaning,
 I could be **in real danger**.